SkyBlueRW/VIX/README.md

 For a variance forward with delievery price of k, its price should be $F = E^Q[e^{-rT}(V - K)]$ as per no arbitrage pricing where V is the realized variance $V = \frac{1}{T}\int_o^T\sigma^2(t,...)dt$.

-For such a forward, the fair delivery price (the delievery price k that set F to) should be as follows
+For such a forward, the fair delivery price (the delievery price k that set F to 0) should be as follows

 $$
 \begin{aligned}